andrewratliff/andrewratliff.github.io/_posts/2019-12-10-factfulness.md

 Many bad realities, like hunger, child labor, and extreme poverty are decreasing.
 From 1800 to 2017, extreme poverty around the world decreased from 85 percent to 9 percent.

-Many good realities, like literacy, vaccinations, and longer longer life expectancy are increasing.
+Literacy, vaccinations, and life expectancy are increasing.
 From 1800 to 2017, the average life expectancy around the world rose from 31 years to 72 years.

 ### The Straight Line Instinct